 Eight companies participate in CCAI: Brown & Haley, Ferrara Candy Company; Ghirardelli Chocolate Company, Impact Confections, Jelly Belly Candy Company, Just Born Quality Confections, The Promotion in Motion Companies, Inc., and R.M.
 Palmer Company.
 These companies pledge to not engage in confectionery advertising that is primarily directed to children or to advertise their candy in elementary schools.

-The CCAI participants join five other confectionery companies – American Licorice Company; Ferrero USA; The Hershey Company; Mars, Incorporated; and Mondelez International – that are CFBAI participants that do not advertise directly to children.
-The candy companies that are members of CCAI and CFBAI make the majority of the candy on store shelves in the U.S.
+The CCAI participants join the five confectionery companies that participate in CFBAI – American Licorice Company, Ferrero USA, The Hershey Company, Mars, Incorporated, and Mondelēz International – that do not advertise directly to children.
+These CCAI and CFBAI participants together make the majority of the candy on store shelves in the U.S.

-CCAI follows the same principles as CFBAI, but is designed for small-to-medium size confectionery companies and has fewer administrative requirements than CFBAI.
-All CCAI participants are making the same commitment – to not engage in child-directed advertising.
-CFBAI will independently monitor compliance and will publish periodic compliance reports, as it does for CFBAI.
+CCAI follows the same principles as CFBAI but is designed for small-to-medium size companies and has fewer administrative requirements than CFBAI.
+CFBAI independently monitors compliance and publishes annual compliance and progress reports regarding both programs.